nathancarter/weblurch/doc/plan.md

 the later items those that must come after.
 Necessarily, the later items are more vague than the earlier ones.

+## Bug

+ * The current testing setup calls `create()` in `node-phantom-simple` too many times, so that we get the warning about a possible EventEmitter memory leak detected.
+   Try to create a situation in which only one PhantomJS instance needs to be created for the test suite to be run.

 ## Foundations

  * Create unit tests for those parts of the `LurchEditor` class constructor that are implemented but not yet tested.
-   The test about [using the constructor on a DIV]( lurcheditor-spec.litcoffee.html#lurcheditor-instances-with-divs) only includes a test on an empty DIV.
-It should include several more tests, of all of these features:
+   The test about [using the constructor on a DIV]( lurcheditor-spec.litcoffee.html#lurcheditor-instances-with-divs) should also test both of these features:
     * Every element from the DIV on down (inclusive) should get a unique integer id.
     * The list of free ids should be exactly the complement of